Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 They are made up of about 60% fat, 10% carbohydrate, and 30% protein.
 These diets say you can eat high amounts of fat and protein while getting very low amounts of carbohydrates in the form of vegetables.

-The main premise of the low-carb diet is that a diet low in carbohydrates leads to a reduction in body’s production of insulin.
+The main premise of the low-carb diet is that a diet low in carbohydrates leads to a reduction in the body’s production of insulin.
 The end result is that fat and protein stores will be used for energy.

 So you stuff yourself full of unlimited amounts of meat, cheese, and butter, and only eat a small portion of carbohydrates.